aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 The comment encapsulates the heading, first paragraph and the table in the second section.
 Let’s extract this comment into a new document.
 The **IsInclusive** option dictates if the comment itself is kept or discarded.
 The code to do this is below.
 You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Extract%20content.docx).

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-ExtractContentBetweenCommentRange.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-ExtractContentBetweenCommentRange.py" >}}

 ## How to Extract Text Only